We are at the 28th AAR Annual Research Review - June 26-28, 2023

 High demands during development

-It is within the Machine Economy environment that Oliver feels comfortable.
+Oliver feels at home in the field of digitalisation and sensor technology in particular.
 For him, it holds the key to the future, enabling excellence in production, predictive maintenance and automated services.
 This has a positive impact on customer value and also saves important resources.
-“I am convinced that the Machine Economy will play a crucial role in the transition process of decarbonisation and fundamentally change many industries,” he says.
+“I am convinced that the sensor technology will play a crucial role in the transition process of decarbonisation and fundamentally change many industries,” he says.

 AXO is no exception. he need for innovative solutions to climate change is greater than ever, especially in the areas of transport and mobility.
 To this end, digitalisation is an essential prerequisite for shifting traffic from road to rail.
 Society also benefits from this.
 Oliver’s goal: “Rail travel must become the first choice for us customers – instead of cars or planes.”